-Payment orchestration refers to both the integration and managing of all aspects of the payments process.
+Payment orchestration refers to both the integration and management of all aspects of the payments process.

 Payment orchestration is often referred to as the ‘payment orchestration layer’.
 This is because it acts as a layer between the merchant and their payment services.